Eri9898/Active-Directory-Installation-Configuration-and-Troubleshooting/README.md

 </p>
 <br />
 <img src="https://imgur.com/MWOsq3B.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
-29. You can also right click a name to disable an account and they can’t log in anymore.
+30. You can also right click a name to disable an account .
 You can right click to re enable it.
 </p>
 <br />
 30. Active Directory is a useful software for helping organize users and their permissions!
 Hopefully this gave you valuable insight on how